bardsoftware/ganttproject.docs/docs/development/build.md

     ./ganttproject
 ```

-You can also start GanttProject using `gradle runApp` which will build a distro and launch
+You can also start GanttProject using `./gradlew runApp` which will build a distro and launch
 GanttProject as necessary.

+If you don't need a ready-to-use distro, you can run `./gradlew build` which will build code and run tests.

 Basically, that's everything that you need to be able to change the sources using any text editor,
  build and run the changed code.